Apache Kafka

 PLC4X Kafka Connectors

 The PLC4X connectors have the ability to pass data between Kafka and devices using industrial protocols.
-They can be built from source from the latest release of PLC4X or from the latest snapshot from github.
+They can be built from source from the latest plc4x extras - kafka integration and plc4x release of PLC4X or from the latest snapshot from github.

 Introduction